gekios/tf-gitlab-hw/README.md

 # tf-gitlab-hw
-A Terraform module that manages gitlab users, groups and projects
+A test Terraform module that manages gitlab users, groups and projects.
+It requires a gitlab instance running on localhost:8080 where admin user is configured and an api token is generated.